History of Worcester: Civil War

 Worcester equivocated about whether to support the Parliamentary cause before the outbreak of civil war in 1642, eventually siding with Parliament.
 The city was swiftly occupied by the Royalists, who billeted their troops in the city and used the cathedral to store munitions.
-Essex briefly retook the city for Parliament after the skirmish at the Battle of Powick Bridge, the first engagement of the war.
+The Earl of Essex briefly retook the city for Parliament after the skirmish at the Battle of Powick Bridge, the first engagement of the war.
 Parliamentary troops then ransacked the cathedral building.
 Stained glass was smashed and the organ destroyed, along with library books and monuments.
 Essex was soon forced to withdraw, after the Battle of Edgehill.

-The city spent the rest of the First Civil War Royalist control, as did the county, for the most part.
-Worcester was a garrison town with a Royalist governor), and had to bear high taxation for of sustaining and billeting a large number of Royalist troops.
+The city spent the rest of the First Civil War under Royalist control, as did the county, for the most part.
+Worcester was a garrison town with a Royalist governor, and had to bear high taxation for sustaining and billeting a large number of Royalist troops.
 The city walls which were in a lamentable state at the start of the war were strengthened, and houses close to the walls were demolished by Worcester women after the first siege in 1643 to give the defenders a clear field of fire.

 As Royalist power collapsed in May 1646, Worcester was placed under siege for the second time.
 Worcester had around 5,000 civilians, together with a Royalist garrison of around 1,500 men, facing a 2,500-5,000 strong force of the New Model Army.
 Worcester finally surrendered on 23 July, bringing the first civil war to a close in Worcestershire.

 In 1651 a Scottish army, 16,000 strong, marched south along the west coast in support of Charles II's attempt to regain the Crown.
 When the army approached, Worcester's council voted to surrender, fearing further violence and destruction.
 The Parliamentary garrison withdrew to Evesham in the face of the overwhelming numbers against them.
 The Scots were billeted in and around the city, again at great expense and causing new anxiety for the residents.
 The Scots were joined by very limited local forces, including a company of 60 men under Francis Talbot.

 The Battle of Worcester (3 September 1651), took place in the fields a little to the west and south of the city, near the village of Powick.
 Charles II was easily defeated by Cromwell's forces of 30,000 men.
 Charles II returned to his headquarters in what is now known as King Charles House in the Cornmarket, before fleeing in disguise with Talbot's help to Boscobel House in Shropshire, from where he eventually escaped to France.

 In the aftermath of the battle, Worcester was heavily looted by the Parliamentarian army, with an estimated £80,000 of damage done.
-Around 10,000 prisoners, mostly Scots, were held captive, and either sent to work on the Fens drainage projects, or transported to the New World.
+Around 10,000 prisoners, mostly Scots, were held captive, and either sent to work on The Fens drainage projects, or transported to the New World.

 From 1646 to 1660, the bishopric was abolished and the cathedral fell into disrepair.